zillow/zkafka/README.md

 #### Configurable Dead Letter Topics

 A `zkafka.Work` instance can be configured to write to a Dead Letter Topic (DLT) when message processing fails.
-This can be accomplished `zkafka.WithDeadLetterTopic()` option.
-Or more conveniently, can be controlled by adding a non nil value to the `zkafka.ConsumerTopicConfig` `DeadLetterTopic` field.
+This can be accomplished with the `zkafka.WithDeadLetterTopic()` option.
+Or, more conveniently, can be controlled by adding a non nil value to the `zkafka.ConsumerTopicConfig` `DeadLetterTopic` field.
 Minimally, the topic name of the (dead letter topic) must be specified (when specified via configuration, no clientID need be specified, as the encompassing consumer topic configs client id will be used).